Contact Support

 in your Slurm script - although this can sometimes be more complicated, e.g., with TensorFlow on CPUs.

 In order to achieve good and consistent parallel scaling, additional settings may be required.
-This is particularly true on Mahuika whose nodes are shared between different Slurm jobs.
+This is particularly true on Mahuika where nodes are generally shared between different Slurm jobs.
 Following are some settings that can help improve scaling and/or make your timings more consistent, additional information can be found in our article Thread Placement and Thread Affinity.

 2. OMP_PROC_BIND.
-Set this to "true" to pin the threads down during program execution.
+Set this environment variable to "true" to pin the threads down during program execution.
 By default, threads may migrate from one core to another, depending on the load on the node.
 In an HPC setting, it is generally advisable to pin the threads to avoid delays caused by thread migration.

 3. OMP_PLACES.
 Set this to "cores" if you want to pin the threads to physical cores, or to "threads" if you want to use hyperthreading.